 A limited allowance of checked luggage is granted to each passenger.
 The sum of the maximum dimension of hold baggage (length + width + height) shall not exceed 158 cm.
 For specific aircraft and/or certain categories of passengers more restrictive dimension limitations on weight, volume, etc. may apply.
-This can vary per operator (ref. table 3.2.1(1) and EGOM 7.7.6.2).
+This can vary per operator.